The weak tracial Rokhlin property for finite group actions on simple C*-algebras: Abstract

 \section{Abstract}

-We develop the concept of weak tracial Rokhlin property for finite group actions on simple (not necesserily unital) C*-algebras and study its properties systematically.
-In particular, we show that this property is stable under restriction to invariant hereditary C*-algebras, and minimal tensor products and direct limits of actions.
-Some of the results are new even in the unital case.
-We present several examples of finite group actions with the weak tracial Rokhlin property on simple nonunital C*-algebras, especially on stably projectionless C*-algebras.
-We prove that if $\alpha \colon G \rightarrow \Aut(A)$ is an action of a finite group $G$ on a simple not necessarily unital C*-algebra $A$ with tracial rank zero and $\alpha$ has the weak tracial Rokhlin property, then the crossed product $A \rtimes _{\alpha} G$ and the fixed point algebra $A^{\alpha}$ are simple with tracial rank zero.
-This extends a result of Phillips to the nonunital case.
-A similar result holds for simple purely infinite C*-algebras.
-We use the machinery of Cuntz subequivalence to deal with the lack of trace in this setting.
+We develop the concept of weak tracial Rokhlin property for finite group actions on simple (not necessarily unital) C*-algebras and study its properties systematically.
+In particular, we show that this property is stable under restriction to invariant hereditary C*-algebras, minimal tensor products, and direct limits of actions.
+Some of these results are new even in the unital case and answer open questions asked by N.~C.~Phillips in full generality.
+We present several examples of finite group actions with the weak tracial Rokhlin property on simple stably projectionless C*-algebras.
+We prove that if $\alpha \colon G \rightarrow \mathrm{Aut}(A)$ is an action of a finite group $G$ on a simple C*-algebra $A$ with tracial rank zero and $\alpha$ has the weak tracial Rokhlin property, then the crossed product $A \rtimes _{\alpha} G$ and the fixed point algebra $A^{\alpha}$ are simple with tracial rank zero.
+This extends a result of N.~C.~Phillips to the nonunital case.
+We use the machinery of Cuntz subequivalence to work in this nonunital setting.